bitovi/querystring-parser/packages/querystring-parser/README.md

 Both styles will result in the same output:
 `{ IN: [ '#age', 24, 25, 26 ] }`

+#### Attribute References

+MongoDB-style does not support attribute references at the moment. 🛑

 #### Compound Filters